FRINXrepo/docs-public/_posts/2016-06-20-running-frinx-odl-distribution-for-the-first-time.md

 ID: 1650
 post_title: Running for the first time
 author: frinxeditor
-post_date: 2016-06-20 08:13:07
 post_excerpt: ""
 layout: post
 permalink: >
   https://frinx.io/frinx-documents/running-frinx-odl-distribution-for-the-first-time.html
 published: true
-sidebar:
-  - ""
-footer:
-  - ""
-header_title_bar:
-  - ""
-header_transparency:
-  - ""
+post_date: 2016-06-20 08:13:07
 ---
 **System requirements**
 2GB RAM minimum; we recommend 4GB.
 Releases based on Beryllium and Boron (and subsequent releases) require Java 8.
 Unless stated otherwise, this documentation assumes you are using Linux.

 **Download and activate the FRINX ODL Distribution**
-Please click on the following link to download a zip archive of the FRINX ODL Distribution for Boron [distribution-karaf-2.2.1.frinx.zip ][1] and for Beryllium [distribution-karaf-1.4.4.frinx.zip ][2]By downloading the file you accept the FRINX software [EULA][3]
+Please click on the following link to download a zip archive of the FRINX ODL Distribution for Boron [distribution-karaf-2.3.0.frinx.zip ][1] and for Beryllium [distribution-karaf-1.4.6.frinx.zip ][2]By downloading the file you accept the FRINX software [EULA][3]

 **Start your FRINX ODL Distribution for the first time**